The trials of qualifying Rust

 she/her

-I am a Software Engineer at Ferrous Systems since 2021.
+I am a Software Engineer passionate about embedded Rust.
 I wrote a thesis “Does Rust SPARK joy?
 Safe Bindings from Rust to SPARK” which excellent title completely outshines its content.

-I used to do a lot of embedded Rust and I did some training materials for ESP32 ARM chips.
-I hope to get back to my first love one day.
+I used to do a lot of embedded Rust and training materials for ESP32 and Arm boards.
+Hopeful to continue with something similar soon!

 I live in Sweden with my family.